 We all have things we want to improve on.
-There are plenty of apps out there designed to help us stick to new habits and make a positive changes, but yet we find ourselves back to the habit of doing things how we've always done them.
+There are plenty of apps out there designed to help us stick to new habits and make a positive change, but yet we find ourselves back to the habit of doing things how we've always done them.

 For me, I love eating sugar.
 I strongly believe I am actually addicted to it as the cravings of sugar can affect my behaviour to seek it out.
 Recently I chose to explore a lower carbohydrate diet to cut my sugar addiction, but yet while I can visualise that version of me who eats healthily, has energy and looks trim, I am still the person who I always was.
 I failed to change.